chnihy/scales/README.md

 # Scales
-Scales is a simple module for creation of scales for MIDI software.
+Scales is a simple module for creation of ranged scales.

 It's very easy to work with
 ```python